 These are just examples of design limitations.
 In other words, designs of vintage mouthpieces do not change over time.
 They are what they are and that’s it.
 People are still playing the mouthpieces that were designed 50-70 years ago.
 Many of those are very good mouthpieces, but I certainly don’t want to be limited to their same old designs.
 Today’s technology allows us to do so much more.

-I won’t play any vintage mouthpieces ever again, because I truly enjoy my 10mfan™ mouthpiece line more.
 Many of you will enjoy them as much as I do, and that makes me very happy.
 If you enjoy your vintage mouthpieces the best—thats OK too!
 Check out my vintage copy line in late 2020.

 I have made tenor mouthpieces here where the beaks feel incredibly comfortable, yet different than anything you’ve tried.
 All of my tenor mouthpiece tables are extra long so you can line up a reed properly.
 The insides are masterfully designed, an abundance of ligatures fit these pieces very well, and the sounds are incredibly versatile to allow you to get YOUR sound.
 The baffles, floors, chambers, throat squeeze, etc, are different on all of my mouthpieces.
 The pieces were designed one at a time to meet the desired sound concept for each of the 3 sound categories.